Updated: May 2026

 Meanwhile, clients expect the same level of service (or better) without wanting to pay more.
 The math just stops working.

 What people keep saying is: "We can't keep being middlemen for other people's products.
 We need to actually own what we're selling."
+The per-seat reselling model is at the heart of this frustration.

 2. Small Teams Need Real Automation, Not Fancy Tech